lifepillar/vim-solarized8/Readme.md

 and the [Flattened](https://github.com/romainl/flattened) variant.
 It removes only *some* of the bullshit.
-The color palette is exactly the same as in Solarized, of course, although some highlight groups are defined slightly differently (and better, in my opinion).
+The color palette is exactly the same as in Solarized, of course, although some highlight groups are defined slightly differently (for instance, I have tried to avoid red on blue).

-The main reason for the existence of this project is that the original Solarized theme does not define `guifg` and `guibg` in terminal Vim, which means that gui colors cannot be used with versions of Vim supporting true-color terminals.
+The main reason for the existence of this project is that the original Solarized theme does not define `guifg` and `guibg` in terminal Vim, making it unsuitable for versions of Vim supporting true-color terminals.
+Instead, this color scheme works **out of the box** if you use:
-Another reason is that I do not understand why a color scheme should dynamically compute constant values again and again.
-So, this version may be thought of as a “compiled” Solarized (in fact, code from the original Solarized is used as “source” code), and it loads >2.2x times as fast (not that you are likely to notice the difference…).

-This color scheme works **out of the box** if you use:

 - Vim ≥7.4.1799 with `termguicolors` set, or
 - NeoVim,

 **and** a true-color enabled terminal (e.g., [iTerm2](https://www.iterm2.com)).
 Solarized 8 also works in MacVim, gVim, etc…: no configuration is needed.

-For terminals not supporting true colors, the requirement is the same as for the other color schemes: your 16 terminal ASCII colors must be set to the Solarized palette.
-The ugly degraded 256-color variant has been removed.
+For terminals not supporting true colors, your 16 terminal ASCII colors **must** be set to the Solarized palette.
+The ugly degraded 256-color variant of the original Solarized has been removed from Solarized 8.

-In NeoVim, Solarized 8 defines a color palette for the [terminal emulator](https://neovim.io/doc/user/nvim_terminal_emulator.html), as well as specifying colors for the `TermCursor` and `TermCursorNC` highlight groups.
+In NeoVim, Solarized 8 also defines the color palette for the [terminal emulator](https://neovim.io/doc/user/nvim_terminal_emulator.html), as well as colors for the `TermCursor` and `TermCursorNC` highlight groups.

 ## Installation